 Anni will be making daily herbal infusions to keep everyone nourished and warm in camp.

-Basket Camp is taking place at Zac Fittipaldi's land project on beautiful Tamarack Lake in northern Minnesota, near Sandstone Minnesota.
+Basket Camp is takes place at Zac Fittipaldi's land project on beautiful Tamarack Lake in northern Minnesota, near Sandstone Minnesota.
 The property is mostly wooded, and campers should be prepared to camp in any of northern Minnesota's unpredictable mid-May weather scenarios.

 Zac Fittipaldi (he/him) is a basketmaker and earth skills enthusiast who lives on the edge of beautiful Tamarack Lake on the border of WI and MN - ancestral home of the Anishinaabe and Ojibwe.
 He has been weaving and teaching basketry techniques of many kinds for 13 years, with a special focus in Willow and Black Ash.
 When not weaving and teaching, you can find Zac hunting, trapping, & gathering wild foods in the north woods, making buckskin clothes, or gathering together to make things with friends.

-Anni Zylstra (she/they) is a weaver, musician, and folk-curious queer living on occupied Ho-chunk and Oceti Sakowin lands also known as Driftless Wisconsin.
-Anni fell in love with the willows 5 years ago and hasn't stopped weaving since.
+Anni Zylstra (she/they) is a weaver, musician, and folk-curious queer living and farming on occupied Ho-chunk and Oceti Sakowin lands also known as Driftless Wisconsin.
+Anni fell in love with the willows 6 years ago and hasn't stopped weaving since.
 When not weaving, they can be found in the garden, making bioregional / homegrown plant medicines, learning polyphonic folk songs to sing, teaching music classes, or swaddling Artie the cat.